dalesgit/zettelkasten/proper-20c-draft1.md

 It’s not intended to be solved.
 It’s intended to be lived with.
 Chewed on.
 Wrestled with.
 And put into practice.

-One cannot serve God and wealth at the same time.
+One cannot serve both God and wealth at the same time.

 ## Put into practice
 It’s not necessarily easy to put into practice words that we understand fairly directly.
 For example: